exodrifter/spacekill/README.md

 (http://www.unikronsoftware.com/2dtoolkit/) and is not included in this repository.

+To build the game, you will need to import version 2.20 final + hotfix 0 of tk2d into the Unity Project.

 External Resources
 ------------------
 The following external resources have been used in this project: